gm3dmo/grot/test-ssl-response-time/README.md

 # Testing SSL Response Time
-We wanted to test the response time of a https server with and without an intermediate certificate.
+Goal: To test the response time of a https server with and without an intermediate certificate.

 ## Method
-1. Use ```curl```  and the ```-w``` flag to gather stats about a sequence of test runs to measure ssl performance
+1. Use ```curl```  and the ```-w``` flag to gather stats about a sequence of test runs to measure ssl performance.
-2. Store the results in a csv
+2. Store the results in a csv.
-3. Run pandas against the results to generate a summary
+3. Run pandas against the results to generate a summary.

 ## Scripts
 ### Generate the test data using curl: